slate63/pluto-for-channels/README.md

-# Pluto for Channels
+# Pluto for Xteve ~~Channels~~

+I have modifed this repository to support importing Pluto TV streams straight into Xteve.

-This simple Docker image will generate an M3U playlist and EPG optimized for use in [Channels](https://getchannels.com) and expose them over HTTP.
+~~This simple Docker image will generate an M3U playlist and EPG optimized for use in [Channels](https://getchannels.com) and expose them over HTTP.

 [Channels](https://getchannels.com) supports [custom channels](https://getchannels.com/docs/channels-dvr-server/how-to/custom-channels/) by utilizing streaming sources via M3U playlists.